mjfactor/mjfctor/README.md

 - Being able to use a computer opens a path for me to learn new different things.
 For now, 🌱 I’m currently learning:

-   - Information Management and Data Analytics
+   - Information Management and Data Science
    - Cryptography
    - Different Languages and Compilers
    - Advance Python